BlueBrain/BlueCelluLab/doc/source/index.rst

 Introduction
 ============

-BGLibpy is a Pythonic API and infrastructure leveraging BGlib to facilitate the detailed study of small numbers of neurons in simulations defined by BGLib & a BlueConfig.
+BGLibpy is a Pythonic API and infrastructure leveraging Neurodamus to facilitate the detailed study of small numbers of neurons in simulations defined by Neurodamus and a BlueConfig.
 Use cases for which BGLibpy is well suited include: scripting and statistics across single or pairs of cells, light-weight detailed reporting on a few state variables post-simulation, development of synaptic